wvhulle/rustowl/README.md

 _This fork adds support for the Helix editor and other editors that are able to read code actions from an LSP-server and simplifies the codebase considerably._

 RustOwl visualizes ownership movement and lifetimes in Rust code.
-When you save a Rust file, RustOwl analyzes it and shows ownership/lifetime info when you hover over variables or function calls.
+When you save a Rust file, RustOwl analyzes it and shows ownership/lifetime info when you hover over variables or function calls (or use a code action).

-## How It Works

 RustOwl uses colored underlines: